-There are several events throughout the year for which extra help is useful, notably Nature Reserve Open Days.
+There are often events throughout the year for which extra help is useful.
 Volunteers need to be happy to muck in where needed, help set up, pack away, meet and greet, direct, make tea, bring up the rear of guided walks and/or help with activities from face painting to web counting.
-From time to time the opportunity arises to join our team of Volunteer Millers to help on Milling Days.